FenyoLab/EC_codeximaging/docs/README_celesta.md

 # Guide to CELESTA

+## Testing `celesta` environment

 See `README_celesta_env.md` for details on activating/setting up the `celesta` conda environment.
-If the environment exists and runs properly, you may proceed.
+Hopefully the one I've created on the shared lab miniconda works for everyone.

 You can test this with: